jjuback/gc-excelviewer/README.md

 > Since data types and format strings are persisted along with other column properties, you may need to run the `CSV: Clear Preview State` command to see the effects of changing the `csv-preview.formatValues` and `csv-preview.numberFormat` options.

 ## Configuration
 To change the default configuration settings for the Excel Viewer extension, edit the user or workspace settings as described [here](http://code.visualstudio.com/docs/customization/userandworkspace#_creating-user-and-workspace-settings).
-The available settings are as follows:
+The available settings, which govern CSV files only, are as follows:

 Setting | Type | Default Value | Description
 ------- | ---- | ------------- | -----------